 Apache Access Log Formatting

-Apachec Access Log provides a lot of useful information about the request and responses to those requests.
-Apache configuration uses
+Apache Access Log provides a lot of useful information about the request and responses to those requests.
+Apache configuration uses directive

-LogFormat directive to define access log format.
-Default log format is like below.
+LogFormat to define access log format.
+The default log format is like below.

 LogFormat "%h %l %u %t \"%r\" %>s %b" common